-To effectively respond to gaps in the network and achieve national charging infrastructure targets in a timely manner, local authorities will develop regional and local area network plans.
+To effectively respond to gaps in the network and achieve national charging infrastructure targets in a timely manner, local authorities will develop EV Infrastructure Strategies and Implementation Plans While it is anticipated that private entities will continue to deliver charging infrastructure to meet demand, through their plans, local authorities will facilitate a coordinated and accelerated delivery of accessible EV charging infrastructure in partnership with public and private stakeholders.
 To deliver the infrastructure required at scale, a project life cycle (Figure 6) will be employed within each regional/local area.
 This process begins with strategy development at a local and regional level to guide the subsequent stages towards the delivery and on-going operations of charging infrastructure at destination and neighbourhood locations.